malramsay64/phd-thesis/01_Introduction/Glassy_Dynamics.md

 $$ F(t) = c \e^{-t/\tau} $$

 where $\tau$ is the characteristic timescale of the relaxation.
-These produce the curves at higher temperatures shown in @fig:relaxtion which also has curves which don't fit this description, an indicator of heterogeneous dynamics.
+These produce the curves at higher temperatures shown in @fig:relaxation which also has curves which don't fit this description, an indicator of heterogeneous dynamics.
 The other relaxations display a stretched exponential behaviour